WICG/attribution-reporting-api/verbose_debugging_reports.md

 #### `trigger-aggregate-mismatched-max-aggregatable-reports-config`

-Aggregatable attribution for the trigger failed because the attributed source had its max number of aggregatable reports set greater than [default max aggregatable attribution reports per source][] and the trigger's context ID was null.
+Aggregatable attribution for the trigger failed because the attributed source had its max number of aggregatable attribution reports set greater than [default max aggregatable attribution reports per source][] and the trigger's context ID was null.

 #### `trigger-aggregate-storage-limit`